Jack Porter (footballer): Club career

 Porter joined Arsenal in 2020 and formally signed scholarship terms at the club in July 2024.

 Porter was promoted to be Arsenal's third choice goalkeeper in September 2024 after an injury to Tommy Setford.
 He was an unused substitute against Atalanta in the UEFA Champions League in September 2024, and travelled with the first team squad for their next match, in the Premier League against Manchester City.
 When first choice goalkeeper David Raya picked up an injury against Manchester City, and with Arsenal second choice goalkeeper Neto cup tied and unavailable having played for AFC Bournemouth earlier in the competition, Porter was selected to make his professional debut in the EFL Cup against Bolton Wanderers on 25 September 2024.
 At the age of 16 years old and 72 days, he became the youngest player at the time to start a match for Arsenal.
-A year later, on October 29, 2025, Max Dowman started an EFL Cup match against Brighton & Hove Albion F.C. at the age of 15 years and 302 days, breaking porter's record.
+A year later, on 29 October 2025, Max Dowman started an EFL Cup match against Brighton & Hove Albion at the age of 15 years and 302 days, breaking Porter's record.

 International career

 As well as England, Porter is eligible to represent the Republic of Ireland through family ancestry.

-Porter has represented England at under-16 and under-17 level.
-He was included in the squad for the 2025 UEFA European Under-17 Championship as well as the 2025 FIFA U-17 World Cup.
+Porter has represented England at under-16 level.
+In May 2025, he was included in the England under-17 squad for the 2025 UEFA European Under-17 Championship.
+Later that year Porter was a member of the England side at the 2025 FIFA U-17 World Cup and started all five of their games at the tournament including the round of sixteen elimination against Austria.

+In September 2025, Porter made his debut at England under-19 level starting in a victory against Ukraine.
+The following month saw him make his first appearance for England U18 in a draw with France.